Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Battlemage.md

 # Battlemage

-An archetype of polyattributive Spellcaster Pendulum monsters, with various effects involving Spell Cards.
+An archetype of Spellcaster Pendulum monsters, with various effects involving Spell Cards.

 <br>